hpi-xnor/bitorch/README.md

 All changes are tracked in the [changelog](CHANGELOG.md).

+Please refer to [our wiki](https://bitorch.readthedocs.io/en/latest/) for a comprehensive introduction into the library or use the introduction notebook in `examples/notebooks`.

 ## Installation

 Similar to recent versions of [torchvision](https://github.com/pytorch/vision), you should be using Python 3.8 or newer.